 1. Features of pastoralists that identify them as family farmers

-Pastoralists are people who raise livestock or (semi-)wild animals on rangelands or natural grasslands in production systems that depend on some degree of herd mobility.
+Pastoralists are people who raise livestock or (semi-)wild animals on rangelands or natural grasslands in production systems that depend on some degree of herd mobility which is entirely different from intensive livestock production systems.
 They manage diverse species of grazing animals such as sheep, goats, camels, cattle, yaks, llamas, reindeer, horses and donkeys.
 Like small-scale crop farmers, the “farm” – in this case, the herd of livestock – is managed and operated by a family in a land-use system that relies predominantly on family labour.
 In pastoralism, as in family-based crop farming, the women, youth and children play important economic, social and cultural roles that are closely intertwined with those of the male and the more senior members of the family and community.
 The community – i.e. pastoralist families in a group usually defined by kin – and their herds evolve together and combine economic, environmental, reproductive, social and cultural functions.
 Like other family farmers, pastoralists make intensive use of indigenous and local knowledge.
 In their farming system, they combine a subsistence and a market orientation and, in most cases, the local and national markets are more important for them than the global markets.
 These features of pastoralism fully reflect the definition and spirit of family farming used by the World Coordinating Committee for the IYFF and now for the Decade of Family Farming.

 The specific agroecological conditions of the areas where pastoralists live – the rangelands (which includes grasslands, savannahs, dry forests, tundra, steppes, deserts, mountain pastures and similar ecosystems) – define the type of family farming that can be practised sustainably.
 Pastoralism is a form of land use in which grazing livestock make productive use of natural vegetation in marginal areas that are too dry, too high, too steep and/or too infertile for sustainable crop production.
 Vegetation growth in the rangelands depends on rainfall and temperature and varies greatly over space and time.
 Pastoralists capitalise on this wide heterogeneity of vegetation, each type of which is often short-lived (seasonal or occurring only once every few years) and is dispersed over a large area of land, sometimes across national borders.
 By virtue of their mobility, pastoralists can bring their herds to the most nutritious pastures with lower risk of animal disease at a given moment in time.